69

 Who Thrives Here

-UTRGV admits 94.2% of applicants with SAT mid-ranges of 420-530 Math and 460-560 Reading, ACT 15-21 -- consistent with open-access public university norms.
+UTRGV admits 94.2% of applicants with SAT mid-ranges of 420-530 Math and 460-560 Reading, ACT 15-21 - consistent with open-access public university norms.
 Enrollment of 28,666 makes it a large regional university.
-The 65.1% Pell rate is among the highest for any school in this batch.
+The 65.1% Pell rate is among the highest for any school in our dataset.
 UTRGV is designed to serve students who are first-generation, low-income, and regionally rooted.
 At $4,831 net price, it represents one of the most affordable degree pathways in Texas for this population.
-The 50.9% completion rate requires scrutiny -- better retention would transform this school's ROI profile.
+The 50.9% completion rate requires scrutiny - better retention would transform this school's ROI profile.

 The Verdict: A Reasonable Bet - With Caveats